Gun law in the Czech Republic: Article 6(4) of the Charter of Fundamental Rights and Freedoms

 Czech Constitutional Charter of Fundamental Rights and Freedoms Article 6(4) states that "the right to defend own life or life of another person also with arms is guaranteed under conditions set out in the law."

 Media dubbed the provision "Czech Republic's second amendment" both in connection with the protection of the right to keep and bear arms in the US constitution and due to the fact that before approval of this provision, the Czech Charter of Fundamental Rights and Freedoms had only been amended once since adoption in 1992.

 The provision is interpreted as guaranteeing legal accessibility of arms in a way that must ensure possibility of effective self-defense and as constitutional stipulation which underscores the individual right to be prepared with arms against an eventual attack, i.e. that courts cannot draw a negative inference from the fact that a defender had been preparing to avert a possible attack with use of weapons.

-2002 Firearms Act
+2026 Firearms Law

-The right to acquire, keep and bear firearm is guaranteed under conditions set by this law.
+The right to acquire, keep and bear firearms is guaranteed under conditions set by this law.